-PreReq: "C" or better in Eng 22 or "C" or better in ESL 15 or placement in Eng 100
+PreReq: "C" or better in Eng 22 or ("C" or better in ESL 22G and "C" or better in ESL 22W) or placement in Eng 100

 An introduction to the study of language from an anthropological perspective.
 Broad topics include ethnolinguistics (language and culture), sociolinguistics (language and society), psycholinguistics (language and cognition), and core subfields in linguistics; phonology (sound system), morphology (word structure), and syntax (sentence structure).
 More emphasis will be given to anthropological methods and cultural concepts in Anth 121 than in Ling 121, where linguistic approaches are emphasized.
 (3 lec hrs.)